briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 ### Release management, versioning and publishing

-`pulumi-aws-django` and `terraform-aws-django` both use `release-please` for automatically generating a changelog file and bumping versions. `release-please` is an open source tool from Google that they use to version their GCP modules.
+`pulumi-aws-django` and `terraform-aws-django` both use `release-please` for automatically generating a changelog file and bumping versions. `release-please` is an open source tool from Google that they use to version their Terraform GCP modules.
 Whenever I push new commits to `main`, a new PR is created that adds changes to the CHANGELOG.md file, bumps the version of the library in `package.json` and adds a new git tag (e.g. `v1.2.3`) based on commit messages.

 `cdk-django` uses [`projen`](https://github.com/projen/projen) for maintaining the changelog and bumping versions and publishing to npm.
 It is popular among developers in the CDK community and is a really awesome tool since it basically uses one file (`.projenrc.ts`) to configure your entire repo, including files like `tsconfig.json`, `package.json`, and even GitHub Action workflows.
 It has a lot of configuration options, but I'm using it in a pretty simple way.
-It generates a new release and items to the changelog when I manually trigger a GitHub Action to run.
+It generates a new release and items to the changelog when I manually trigger a GitHub Action.

 These tools are both based on [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to automatically update the Changelog file.